florian-asche/RaspberryPiStreamingCamera/README.md

 * The RTSP server from https://github.com/mpromonet/h264_v4l2_rtspserver

 ## Hardware Tips:
-* You can buy a Raspberry Pi Zero W (very small) with Wirless Onboard and a Housing here: https://buyzero.de/collections/boards-kits/products/copy-of-raspberry-pi-zero-w?variant=31485043090
+* You can find a Raspberry Pi Zero W (very small) with Wirless Onboard and a Housing here: https://buyzero.de/collections/boards-kits/products/copy-of-raspberry-pi-zero-w?variant=31485043090
-* All other nesessary things you can also get there.
+* All other nesessary things you can also find there.
 * With that hardware setup you get 25FPS in 720p H264 over RTSP.

 ## Howto: